 Please contact us for more information

-We recommend the Radio and Electronics School courses.
+An alternative is the Radio and Electronics School courses for Standard and Advanced training material.
 More information can be found at: www.res.net.au